EPA: New pollution limits proposed for US coal, gas power plants reflect ‘urgency’ of climate crisis

 “It’s truly an onslaught” of government regulation “designed to shut down the coal fleet prematurely,” said Rich Nolan, president and CEO of the National Mining Association.

-Regan denied that the power plant rule — or any other regulation — was aimed at shutting down the coal sector, but acknowledged, “We will see some coal retirements.”
+Regan denied that the power plant rule was aimed at shutting down the coal sector, but acknowledged, “We will see some coal retirements.”

 The proposal “relies on proven, readily available technologies to limit carbon pollution” and builds on industry practices already underway to move toward clean energy, he said.